vinod-soni-microsoft/get-started-with-ai-agents-with-apim/README.md

 # AI Agent with Azure API Management & Azure AI Search

-This enterprise-ready solution deploys an AI-powered API gateway that combines Azure API Management, Azure AI Services, and Azure AI Search to create a production-grade conversational AI platform with enterprise security, rate limiting, and intellBY ACCESSING OR USING THE SOFTWARE, YOU ACKNOWLEDGE THAT THE SOFTWARE IS NOT DESIGNED OR INTENDED TO SUPPORT ANY USE IN WHICH A SERVICE INTERRUPTION, DEFECT, ERROR, OR OTHER FAILURE OF THE SOFTWARE COULD RESULT IN THE DEATH OR SERIOUS BODILY INJURY OF ANY PERSON OR IN PHYSICAL OR ENVIRONMENTAL DAMAGE (COLLECTIVELY, "HIGH-RISK USE"), AND THAT YOU WILL ENSURE THAT, IN THE EVENT OF ANY INTERRUPTION, DEFECT, ERROR, OR OTHER FAILURE OF THE SOFTWARE, THE SAFETY OF PEOPLE, PROPERTY, AND THE ENVIRONMENT ARE NOT REDUCED BELOW A LEVEL THAT IS REASONABLY, APPROPRIATE, AND LEGAL, WHETHER IN GENERAL OR IN A SPECIFIC INDUSTRY.
-BY ACCESSING THE SOFTWARE, YOU FURTHER ACKNOWLEDGE THAT YOUR HIGH-RISK USE OF THE SOFTWARE IS AT YOUR OWN RISK.gent knowledge retrieval.
+This enterprise-ready solution deploys an AI-powered API gateway that combines Azure API Management, Azure AI Services, and Azure AI Search to create a production-grade conversational AI platform with enterprise security, rate limiting, and intelligent knowledge retrieval.

 ---